 Another downside to the IPO investment strategy is the low allocation of the IPO size for retail investors.
 This further reduces the chances of a retail investor getting an IPO allocation, especially for high issue size IPOs, where the number of people applying is also large.
 As a result, they lose out on the one thing that could have helped compound their results– time (apart from retail participant discount, if any).

 For example, the upcoming LIC IPO will be India’s biggest IPO.
 The sheer size of LIC’s IPO has made countless retail investors save money and keep it reserved to apply in the IPO.
 What the investor might not realise is what they are letting go of to chase an IPO where the probability of them getting an allotment is abysmally low.
 Retail quota is 35%, which means 65% of retail participants are bound to be disappointed!

 However, it would be unfair to demonize the IPO investment strategy in the same tone.
 After all, the 2021 IPO frenzy helped bring more first-time and retail investors into the market and push them to invest in stocks as a means to generate wealth actively.
 But, relying solely on IPOs might be a skewed idea about investing.

-While investing in an IPO may sound exciting and powerful, smallcases have passed the test to generate high returns with flying colours.
-TejiMandi is a SEBI-registered financial advisor and has two smallcases that have outperformed the market indices they track and generated higher returns than investing in an IPO.
+While investing in an IPO may sound exciting and powerful, smallcases have passed the test to generate high returns with flying colours. is a Sebi-Registered Research Analyst and has two smallcases that have outperformed the market indices they track and generated higher returns than investing in an IPO.